 - How are my choices affecting others in my life?

 Not only do Spiders and their webs draw attention to our life choices, they also give us an overview of how we can manipulate our thinking in order to construct the life we wish to live.

-Spiders do this by calling our awareness to the amazing construction of their webs.
+Spiders do this by calling our awareness of the amazing construction of their webs.
 Fully functional, practical, and ingenious in design – Spider webs serve as homes, food storage, egg incubators – seemingly limitless in their functionality.

 When we consider this ingenious diversity, we can also consider the web-like construct of our own lives.
 How are we designing the most effective life?

-When we see our decisions, choices and actions as far-reaching, effective tools in life – we can see how we weave a web that can either serve us or enslave us.
+When we see our decisions, choices, and actions as far-reaching, effective tools in life – we can see how we weave a web that can either serve us or enslave us.
 The Spider symbol meaning beckons us to be mindful of our behaviors – be smart about the life we weave for ourselves.

 We can derive more Spider symbol meaning when we consider certain subtle characteristics that represent ancient symbols of infinity.

 The infinity symbol meanings occur when we consider most Spiders have eight eyes and all have eight legs.
 The number eight is also a symbol of infinity or lemniscate (an eight turned on its side).
-Also, the vibrational frequency indicates the meaning of number eight involves cycles, passage of time, and evolution.
+Also, the vibrational frequency indicates the meaning of number eight involves cycles, the passage of time, and evolution.

 Symbolic Spider Meanings

 In Native American symbolism, the Spider is a symbol of protection against torrential storms.
 In yet other Native American lore accounts, the Spider (personified as the Grandmother) was the teacher and protector of esoteric wisdom.